-- (a) FELLOWSHIPS.-The Commandant of the Coast Guard may prescribe regulations under which the Commandant may award fellowships in Coast Guard history to individuals who are eligible under subsection (b). - (b) ELIGIBLE INDIVIDUALS.-An individual shall be eligible under this subsection if the individual is a citizen or national of the United States - (1) is a graduate student in United States history: - (2) has completed all requirements for a doctoral degree other than preparation of a dissertation: and - (3) agrees to prepare a dissertation in a subject area of Coast Guard history determined by the Commandant. - LIMITATIONS.-The Commandant award up to 2 fellowships annually.
-The Commandant may not award any fellowship under this section that exceeds \$25,000 in any year. - (d) REGULATIONS.-The regulations prescribed under this section shall include- - (1) the criteria for award of fellowships; - (2) the procedures for selecting recipients of fellowships; - (3) the basis for determining the amount of a fellowship; and - (4) subject to the availability of appropriations, the total amount that may be awarded as fellowships during an academic year.
+- (3) agrees to prepare a dissertation in a subject area of Coast Guard history determined by the Commandant. - LIMITATIONS.-The Commandant may award up to 2 fellowships annually.
+The Commandant may not award any fellowship under this section that exceeds \$25,000 in any year. - (d) REGULATIONS.-The regulations prescribed under this section shall include- - (1) the criteria for award of fellowships: - (2) the procedures for selecting recipients of fellowships; - (3) the basis for determining the amount of a fellowship; and - (4) subject to the availability of appropriations, the total amount that may be awarded as fellowships during an academic year.